Charithatechie/Land-registry/README.md

 # Land-registry
-This is a blockchian based project
+This is a blockchain based project